Island of Crete | Greece in Springtime | GeoEx

 In Love, in Greece, in the Springtime

-Note: In honor of Valentine’s Day, we are pleased to present this essay by Wanderlust editor Don George about a youthful, and abiding, romance in Greece.
-The piece is excerpted from his recently published collection of stories and essays, The Way of Wanderlust: The Best Travel Writing of Don George.
-Wherever you may be, we wish you a romantic celebration this weekend—and throughout the year!
+Note: We are pleased to present this essay by Wanderlust editor Don George.
+The piece is excerpted from his published collection of stories and essays, The Way of Wanderlust: The Best Travel Writing of Don George.

 It happens at some point every spring: I will be driving innocently along some rural route, and suddenly a certain slant of sunlight will recall the way the light filtered through the pine trees along the road that wound up the coast from Athens to the little taverna no one seemed to know about—no one except Gisela, the beautiful and mysterious woman with whom I had fallen ineluctably in love with that spring of 1976.